 If you don’t like seeing the albumin you’ll want to cook your salmon at a lower temperature which means this particular recipe isn’t for you.
 (We’re all about getting that crispy crust here and we need some heat for that.)

 The good news is that albumin is not bad for you.
-At all!
-And even if you don’t see it on the outside of your fish it’s still there!
+Even if you don’t see it on the outside of your fish it’s still there!
 It’s just hidden on the inside.
 So don’t let it bother you, friend!

 Can you pan sear frozen salmon?